moldham74/AussieCAS/index.md

 CSS it is used as a language to formalize theory and empirical research to express, study and develop our understanding of social complexity not available elsewhere.
 Framework that encompasses various computational and modelling tools that allow to either improve understand/make predictions about an issue.

-I provide video from the   conference, where several speakers discuss the defintion of CSS.
-An important point is made by the first presenter, Duncan Watts, when he mentions that initial CSS revolved around simulations but it is now growing into a much larger and diverse field.
+I provided a video from the [2nd Annual International Conference on Computational Social Science conference](http://www.kellogg.northwestern.edu/news-events/conference/ic2s2/2016.aspx), hosted by by the Kellogg School of Management, Northwestern University.
+In the video several speakers discuss the defintion of CSS, with an important point made by the first presenter, Duncan Watts, when he mentions that initially CSS revolved around simulations but it is now growing into a much larger and diverse field.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/kyZkptxlSA8" frameborder="0" gesture="media" allowfullscreen></iframe>